Crypto tax classification taxonomy

 |---|---|---|

-swap | disposal | Exchanging one asset for another — a disposition of the asset sold. |
+swap | disposal | Exchanging one asset for another, a disposition of the asset sold.
+See is a crypto-to-crypto swap taxable? |

-reward / airdrop / vesting | income | Value received; ordinary income at receipt. |
+reward / airdrop / vesting | income | Value received; ordinary income at receipt.
+See are staking rewards taxable? |

 fee_payment | expense | Network or protocol fee paid. |